wballard/starphleet/manual.md

 The grand tour so you know what we are talking about with all of our silly names.

+## The 12-Factor App
+Starphleet owes a lot to the [12 factor app](http://12factor.net).
+Learn about it.

 ## Command Line
 All of starphleet is available from a simple command line script, which lets you hook it into any existing scripting framework you like without